fhartley101/nf-rnaseq/README.md

     --gtf               FILEPATH            Gene Transfer Format file (can be used to generate a genemap) --genemap          [FILEPATH]           File containing a mapping of transcripts to genes.
-If the parameter is provided without a value (i.e., --genemap), and a GTF file is provided in input, a mapping is attempted --multiqc_config    FILEPATH            Config yaml file for MultiQC --outdir            DIRPATH             Output directory (default: ./results)
+If the parameter is provided without a value (i.e., --genemap), and a GTF file is provided in input, a mapping is attempted --salmon_libtype    STRING              Library type, used for salmon quantification (default: 'A') --multiqc_config    FILEPATH            Config yaml file for MultiQC --outdir            DIRPATH             Output directory (default: ./results)
     --cachedir          DIRPATH             Provide a centralised cache directory for containers (default: ./work)